zajacje/geo-escape-bot/README.md

 clues.py
  - Stored as a list of tuples representing (clue, answer).
 The clues are presented in order.
 The next clue is given after the current clue is answered.

 **TO DO**
 - Use PLAYING to end the game when battery ends.
 Can play multiple rounds without resetting bot?
+- Host bot elsewhere so it can always be run